xgfone/go-tools/README.md

-file         | Some convenient functions about the file operation. function     | Call a function dynamically. io2          | The assistant functions of io. log/handler  | The logger handler, such as `TimedRotatingFile` like `logging.handlers.TimedRotatingFileHandler` in Python. method       | Call the method of a type dynamically. net/mac      | Standardize the mac address.
+file         | Some convenient functions about the file operation. function     | Call a function dynamically. io2          | The assistant functions of io. lifecycle    | The manager of the lifecycle of some apps in a program. log/handler  | The logger handler, such as `TimedRotatingFile` like `logging.handlers.TimedRotatingFileHandler` in Python. method       | Call the method of a type dynamically. net/mac      | Standardize the mac address.